What do you think is the purpose of amateur astronomy?

 How do you log your observations?

 At the eyepiece, I use a digital memo recorder.
-By doing so I can quickly log a lot of detail without having to move my eye from the eyepiece.
+This allows me to quickly describe a lot of detail without having to move my eye from the eyepiece.
 Also, I don't need to waste scarce and precious time under clear skies scribbling notes on paper.

-After an observing run, I work out my observations in AstroPlanner.
+After an observing run, I work out my observations in AstroPlanner, translate them to English and upload them to the website.

 What are you trying to achieve by logging your observations, what is your goal?